 The Chicago Sun-Times columnist, and my former colleague at the Chicago Tribune, chronicles the unique management style of Ozzie Guillen.
 The book focuses on Guillen’s tumultuous final season in Chicago and lays the foundation for his first year in Miami.
 It foreshadows the eventual controversy that erupted following Guillen’s comments about Fidel Castro.

 It’s a fascinating read, and I’m going to have more on the book in a future interview with Morrissey.
 Last Sunday, the Sun-Times ran an excerpt.
 It details how John Kruk taught Guillen the art of swearing when both were young players in the San Diego farm system.
 At the time, Guillen, a native of Venezuela, knew little English.
-Thanks to Kruk, two words … Continue Reading
+Thanks to Kruk, … Continue Reading

 Michael Jordan doesn’t do much in the way of sit down interviews these days.
 Especially if the questions are about the Charlotte Bobcats.